Ed Zschau: Early life

 Zschau was born in Omaha, Nebraska and was a figure skating champion in his teenage years.

 Zschau graduated cum laude with an A.B. in philosophy from Princeton University in 1961 after completing a senior thesis titled "Space Time and Geometry from Kant to Einstein."
 He also holds M.B.A., M.S. (statistics), and Ph.D. degrees from Stanford University.

+Political career

+In 1986 he ran as the Republican candidate for a seat in the United States Senate.
+He prevailed in a crowded Republican primary that included, among others, conservative commentator Bruce Herschensohn, Los Angeles County supervisor Michael D. Antonovich and Congresswoman Bobbi Fiedler, but then lost to incumbent Democrat Alan Cranston by a narrow margin.

+Academic career

 During the 1960s, Zschau was for five years an assistant professor at the Stanford Graduate School of Business, teaching courses in computer systems, management science, and business policy.
 In 1967–68 he was a visiting assistant professor at the Harvard Business School, where he taught the required first year MBA course in managerial economics.